Frequently Asked Questions

 I think this whole AI thing is a sad state of affairs, and it only contributes further to the “Dead Internet Theory,” which, increasingly, is starting to sound to me like less of a theory and more like fact.

-I, myself, have visited countless websites that present you with endless text that, somehow, feels blank.
+There are countless websites, out there, that present you with endless text that, somehow, feels blank.
 Yes, you are reading the text, and the words seem correct and connected, but the message somehow eludes you, kind of like a high school flashback for me.

 Since you are an interpreter and translator, one would expect your website to be bilingual; how come it isn’t?
 This is very suspicious…